India–Pakistan relations: Diasporic relations

 The large size of the Indian diaspora and Pakistani diaspora in many different countries throughout the world has created strong diasporic relations.
 It is quite common for a "Little India" and a "Little Pakistan" to co-exist in South Asian ethnic enclaves in overseas countries.

 British Indians and British Pakistanis, the largest and second-largest ethnic minorities living in the United Kingdom respectively, are said to have friendly relations with one another.
 There are various cities such as Birmingham, Blackburn and Manchester where British Indians and British Pakistanis live alongside each other in peace and harmony.
 Both Indians and Pakistanis living in the UK fit under the category of British Asian.
 The UK is also home to the Pakistan & India friendship forum.
 In the United States, Indians and Pakistanis are classified under the South Asian American category and share many cultural traits, with intermarriage being common.
+After September 11 attacks however, in response to reported incidents of discrimination, particularly in public spaces such as airports, several Pakistani Americans started identifying themselves as Indians to avoid discrimination and for better business and economic opportunities.

 The British MEP Sajjad Karim is of Pakistani origin.
 He is a member of the European Parliament Friends of India Group, Karim was also responsible for opening up Europe to free trade with India.
-He narrowly escaped the Mumbai attacks at Hotel Taj in November 2008.
-Despite the atrocity, Karim does not wish the remaining killer Ajmal Kasab to be sentenced to death.
+He narrowly escaped the Mumbai attacks at the Taj Hotel in November 2008.
+Despite the atrocity, Karim did not wish the remaining killer Ajmal Kasab to be sentenced to death.
 He said: "I believe he had a fair and transparent trial and I support the guilty verdict.
 But I am not a supporter of capital punishment.
 I believe he should be given a life sentence, but that life should mean life."

+While relations within both the diasporas are largely peaceful, certain tensions between Indian and Pakistani communities have occasionally led to incidents of instability.
+In some cases, business owners have closed establishments, citing harassment or safety concerns; for instance, in February 2026, Rangrez, an Indian restaurant in London, closed after 16 years, as the owner attributed the decision to disturbances and online harassment he linked to members of the Pakistani community.